-Title of Report: Investing in our Commercial Asset Portfolio EXEMPTION REMOVED CAB/JT/18/058 Report No: Report to and dates: Joint Executive (Cabinet) Committee 11 December 2018 St Edmundsbury Council 18 December 2018 Portfolio holder: Councillor John Griffiths Leader of St Edmundsbury Borough Council Tel: 07958700434 Email : john.griffiths@stedsbc.gov.uk Lead officer: Ian Gallin Chief Executive Tel: 01284 757009 Email: ian.gallin@westsuffolk.gov.uk Purpose of report: To advise Council of the opportunity to acquire a commercial property investment in Haverhill using the £40m Investing in Growth Fund and to seek Council approval to purchase the property.
-Recommendation: It is RECOMMENDED that the Joint Executive (Cabinet) Committee recommends to St Edmundsbury Borough Council: (1) To approve the proposal to purchase the property at 33-35 High Street, Haverhill for a sum of £365,000 (Three Hundred and Sixty Five Thousand Pounds) excluding VAT, fees and Stamp Duty Land Tax, to be funded from the Investing in the Growth Agenda Fund. to be made avai apital budget of £376,400 lable to facilitate the ling fees and Stamp Duty

-Land Tax, to be funded from the Investing in our Growth Agenda Fund; and (3) To fund the options due diligence costs of £20,000 and the holding costs associated with the purchase at (1) above, and as detailed in paragraph 3.7 of Report No: CAB/JT/18/058, from the Strategic Priorities and Medium Term Financial Strategy Reserve.
+Title of Report: Investing in our Commercial Asset Portfolio Report No: EXEMPTION R CAB/JT/18/0 Report to and dates: Joint Executive (Cabinet) Committee 11 December 2018 St Edmundsbury Council 18 December 2018 Portfolio holder: Councillor John Griffiths Leader of St Edmundsbury Borough Council Tel: 07958700434 Email: john.griffiths@stedsbc.gov.uk Lead officer: Ian Gallin Chief Executive Tel: 01284 757009 Email: ian.gallin@westsuffolk.gov.uk Purpose of report: To advise Council of the opportunity to acquire a commercial property investment in Haverhill using the £40m Investing in Growth Fund and to seek Council approval to purchase the property.
+Recommendation: It is RECOMMENDED that the Joint Executive (Cabinet) Committee recommends to St Edmundsbury Borough Council: (1) To approve the proposal to purchase the property at 33-35 High Street, Haverhill for a sum of £365,000 (Three Hundred and Sixty Five Thousand Pounds) excluding VAT, fees and Stamp Duty Land Tax, to be funded from the Investing in the Growth Agenda Fund.
+(2) To establish a capital budget of £376,400 to be made available to facilitate the purchase, including fees and Stamp Duty x, to be funded from the Investing frowth Agenda Fund; and (3) To fund the options due diligence costs of £20,000 and the holding costs associated with the purchase at (1) above, and as detailed in paragraph 3.7 of Report No: CAB/JT/18/058, from the Strategic Priorities and Medium Term Financial Strategy Reserve.
 (4) To note that a further report, detailing options for the site will be submitted.
 (5) To note that should the purchase be made, the Council's Section 151 Officer will make the necessary changes to the Council's prudential indicators as a result of Recommendation (2) above.
 Key Decision: Is this a Key Decision and, if so, under which (Check the appropriate box and delete all those that do not apply.) definition?
-Yes, it is a Key Decision - □ No, it is not a Key Decision - ⊠ s included eport will usually be published within Decisions Plan and has been published Consultation: investr improv potent investr improv potent buncil does not purchase this property ment and does not deliver strategic vements and or take the opportunity to ially provide additional residential modation within Haverhill town centre.
-Implications: Are there any financial implications?
-If yes, please give details tions?
-Yes ⊠ No □ A capital budget of £376,400 would be funded from the Council's Investing in our Growth Agenda Fund Are there any staffing implications?
+Yes, it is a Key Decision - \square No, it is not a Key Decision - \boxtimes The decisions made as a result of this repart 48 hours.
+This item is included on the Divia a General Exception Notice. · · · · · · · · · · · · · · · · · · · Consultation: investr improv potent investr improv potent ouncil does not purchase this property ment and does not deliver strategic vements and or take the opportunity to ially provide additional residential modation within Haverhill town centre.
+Implications: Vas Ma D Are there any financial implications?
+If yes, please give details cions?
+Yes ⊠ No □ • A capital budget of £376,400 would be funded from the Council's Investing in our Growth Agenda Fund Are there any staffing implications?
 If yes, please give details ons?
-Yes 🗆 No 🖂 Are there any ICT implications?
-If yes, please give details If Yes 🗆 No 🖂 Are there any legal and/or policy implications?
-If yes, please give details - Yes ⊠ No □ If a purchase is approved, the Legal Team will be instructed to take forward the conveyancing and undertake due diligence.
+Yes □ No ⊠ Are there any ICT implications?
+If yes, please give details If Yes □ No ⊠ Are there any legal and/or policy implications?
+If yes, please give details = Yes ⊠ No □ • If a purchase is approved, the Legal Team will be instructed to take forward the conveyancing and undertake due diligence.